-6.6.
+3.6.
 External Security

-External security may be used in special circumstances where the event is deemed to be 'high risk' for illicit or harmful activities or will have a large number of attendees (>150).
+External Security may be used in special circumstances where the event is deemed to be 'high risk' for illicit or harmful activities or will have a large number of attendees (>150).
 High risk events may include those that include alcohol, host a high-profile outside speaker, are centered around unusual activities or equipment, and/or involve expense(s)/revenue(s) in excess of \$1,000.
-This external security shall be selected by the Vice-President (Sustainability and Operations) based on SSMU's principle of harm reduction prioritization, focusing on companies that align with SSMU's values.
-The process for hiring and using external security will be created and regularly updated by the Vice-President (Sustainability and Operations) in collaboration with the Building Director and General Manager.
+This external security shall be selected by the Vice-President Operations and Sustainability based on SSMU's principle of harm reduction prioritization, focusing on companies that align with SSMU's values.
+The process for hiring and using external security will be created and regularly updated by Vice-President Operations and Sustainability in collaboration with the Building Director and General Manager.